EDGENortheastern/sony-reddy-sys-test-dec-22/README.md

 - [UAT](https://uat--loquacious-lolly-2c8d64.netlify.app/)

 ## Git Rules
-   Create a Git repository for every new project Create a new branch for every new feature
+- Create a new Git repository for every new project Create a new branch for every new feature
    Branch name should be of small alphabits and dash(-) Use Pull requests to merge code to Master